appwrite/rfc/003-jwt-support.md

 ## Design proposal (Step 2)

 [design-proposal]: #design-proposal

+### Create a new API Endpoint

+Create a new API endpoint called 'createJWT' `POST /v1/account/jwt`.
+The new endpoint should be available to an authenticated user.
+The number of API calls should be limited and protected by the abuse object.
+We can use [adhocore/php-jwt](https://github.com/adhocore/php-jwt) for token creation and validation.

+### Allow New Auth Method

+Allow a new auth method using a header that will contain the JWT secret.
+If valid, the API will allow the server to perform all actions under the relevant user.
+The server will also grant access to any resources (files, documents, etc...) belonging to the user.

+### Update the Server SDKs

+Add all missing API that used to be relevant only for client integrations.
+Add a new method for attaching JWT secret to the SDK HTTP client.

+### Update Documentation

+List all the new server endpoints that are now available on the server API.
+Add a JWT as a new authentication method for all the relevant API endpoints.

 <!--
 This is the technical portion of the RFC.
 Explain the design in sufficient detail keeping in mind the following: